 Other than that, there will be a little herb snipping involved — I like the well-balanced trio of parsley, chives, and mint, but you can pare that down or go wild depending on what you have on hand — and the slicing of a few cherry tomatoes, but that’s about it.
 Simple, really, and ideal for satisfying lunches, barbecues, and picnics.

 Tabouli ordinarily calls for lemon juice, but I find its sharp trill can overwhelm the other flavors, so I prefer to use bottled verjuice — the juice of unripe grapes — as the acidic component.

-The tomatoes in tabouli are usually diced from regular-size whole fruits, the juices of which help rehydrate the couscous grains, but cherry tomatoes tend to offer a sweeter and more concentrated tomato flavor that works nicely here, and is accented by an otherwise undetectable pinch of cinnamon.
+The tomatoes in tabouli are usually diced from regular-size whole fruits, the juices of which help rehydrate the couscous grains, but cherry tomatoes tend to offer a sweeter and more concentrated tomato flavor that works nicely here, and is accented by a pinch of cinnamon.

 * The term couscous can be used to mean either, 1. a pasta of North African origin made of crushed and steamed Durum wheat semolina, like here, or 2. a North African dish consisting of said pasta, steamed and served with stewed vegetables and grilled meat.

 Herbed Couscous Salad

 – 240 ml (1 cup) uncooked couscous, whole wheat if available (bulgur or quinoa may be substituted)

 – 1 tablespoon verjuice (available from fine foods stores; substitute lemon juice or a mild vinegar, white wine or cider)

 – harissa, to taste (substitute another garlicky chili sauce, such as sriracha)